official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 Mr Wood’s view was that: “Accordingly … this resolution cannot be read as permitting the revival argument.”

-200 Minute (handwritten) Wood to Ricketts, 17 October 2002, ‘Iraq: UN Route’.
-The reference to a minute from Mr Ricketts of 2 October is an error; that minute was written on 3 October.
+[^200]: Minute (handwritten) Wood to Ricketts, 17 October 2002, ‘Iraq: UN Route’.
+The reference to a minute
-201 Manuscript comment Chaplin on Minute Wood to Chaplin, 17 October 2002, ‘Prime Minister’s Phone Call with Bush, 14 October’.
+[^201]: Manuscript comment Chaplin on Minute Wood to Chaplin, 17 October 2002, ‘Prime Minister’s Phone
-202 Manuscript comment Brummell on Minute (handwritten) Wood to Ricketts, 17 October 2002, ‘Iraq:
+[^202]: Manuscript comment Brummell on Minute (handwritten) Wood to Ricketts, 17 October 2002, ‘Iraq:
-UN Route’.
-203 Letter Wood to Adams, 18 October 2002, ‘Iraq: Latest Text’.
+[^203]: Letter Wood to Adams, 18 October 2002, ‘Iraq: Latest Text’.

 311